krisfoster/ni-k8s-demo/notes.md

     * `sizes.sh`
     * Our container is about the 1/6th of the size of the JVM container
 * Let's take a look at how the two containers perform
+    * Recap slide
     * We are going to deploy them to an existing K8s cluster
     * The apps have been built to support metrics
     * the k8s cluster has Prometheus &  Grafana deployed to it, in order to allow us to view the performance for various metrics
+    * Slide has a very approximate diagram showing how things will be dpleoyed
+    * Short slide on stress testing and keeping things fair
+    * Push the containers:
+        * `./push.sh`
     * To deploy:
         * `./deploy.sh`
         * You may have deployed already, and see that nothing gets updated.
 That's ok - just say I deployed it earlier and we haven't changed anything